Minnesota DNR Boat Registration Cost, Renewal & Transfer (2026)

 How much does it cost to register a boat in Minnesota?

-Minnesota boat registration fees range from $69.50 for boats under 17 feet to $279.50 for boats 40+ feet (includes base fee, AIS surcharge, and issuing fee).
+Minnesota boat registration fees range from $69.50 for boats under 17 feet to $279.50 for boats 40+ feet when the base fee, AIS surcharge, and issuing fee are included.
 Registration is valid for 3 calendar years.

 How long is boat registration valid in Minnesota?